ZSabina88/gym-project/frontend/README.md

 React
 TypeScript
 Tailwind CSS
 Redux Toolkit
-Axios
 and more...

 # Setup
 Download or clone the repository
 Run npm install
 Start the app using npm run dev
 # Approach
 The app leverages Material UI in combination with Tailwind CSS and adheres to the Feature-Sliced Design architectural methodology, ensuring a modular, scalable structure for both UI components and state management using Redux Toolkit.